Richard Smoley: Consciousness

 Smoley's metaphysics and epistemology are intricately intertwined.
 His approach can be described as partially phenomenological, although he does not appear to be directly influenced by 20th-century phenomenologists such as Edmund Husserl or Maurice Merleau-Ponty.
-He posits a fundamental dichotomy that underlies the rest of his thought: between what he calls the "self" and the "other."
+He posits a fundamental dichotomy that underlies the rest of his thought: between the self and the other.
 His theory of consciousness rests on this polarity; in fact he defines consciousness as "that which relates self and other."
 In his 2009 work The Dice Game of Shiva, Smoley, drawing inspiration from the Hindu philosophical school known as the Samkhya, equates this self and other with the terms purusha and prakriti respectively.

 Consciousness in this sense extends far past waking human awareness, which Smoley sees as only one level of a continuum that also includes the consciousness of other living beings as well as the inanimate world down to at least the atomic level.
-To this effect he quotes an 1890 interview with Thomas Edison:
+To this effect he quotes an 1890 interview in which Thomas Edison stated:

-"I do not believe," [Edison] said, "that matter is inert, acted upon by an outside force.
+I do not believe that matter is inert, acted upon by an outside force.
 To me it seems that every atom is possessed by a certain amount of primitive intelligence.
 Look at the thousands of ways in which atoms of hydrogen combine with those of other elements, forming the most diverse substances.
 Do you mean to say that they do this without intelligence?. ...
 Gathered together in certain forms, the atoms constitute animals of the lower orders.
-Finally they combine in man, who represents the total intelligence of all the atoms."
+Finally they combine in man, who represents the total intelligence of all the atoms.

-Smoley adds, "If an atom could not take a stance in the physical world and draw a line between itself and what is not itself, it could not exist."
+In remarking on this statement, Smoley wrote, "If an atom could not take a stance in the physical world and draw a line between itself and what is not itself, it could not exist."